LLlE0/Registration_tg_bot/README.md

 # Registration_tg_bot

-Free to use bot to provide easy registration on your events.
+Free to use bot to provide easy registration on your events. ⭐pls

 It is cross-platform, so you may can run it on any OS you want.